 - The furnace is designed to be controlled by a 24 VAC thermostat.
-The thermostat's wiring must comply with the current provisions of the NEC (ANSI/NFPA 70) and with applicable local codes having jurisdiction. - The thermostat must be installed according to the instructions supplied by the thermostat manufacturer.
+The thermostat's wiring must comply with the current provisions of the NEC (ANSI/ NFPA 70) and with applicable local codes having jurisdiction. - Nortek Global HVAC does not support the twinning of two staged gas furnaces. - The thermostat must be installed according to the instructions supplied by the thermostat manufacturer.
 Low voltage connections (24 VAC) from the thermostat are wired to the terminal strip on the integrated control in the furnace.
-Figure 13 contains the proper connections for heating only (two-wire) and heating/cooling (four-wire) applications. - The thermostat should be mounted about 5 feet above the floor on an inside wall.
+Recommended minimum wire gauge for thermostat wiring is shown in Table 2. - The thermostat should be mounted about 5 feet above the floor on an inside wall.
 DO NOT install the thermostat on an outside wall or any other location where its operation may be adversely affected by radiant heat from fireplaces, sunlight, or lighting fixtures, and convective heat from warm air registers or electrical appliances.
-Refer to the
+Refer to the thermostat manufacturer's instruction sheet for detailed mounting information. - Depending on the type of air conditioning unit and thermostat used, both blower applications utilize three basic wiring configurations: